Thiromi97/Thiromi97/README.md

 ## **Hello there! 👋 Welcome to My GitHub Profile!**

-I'm Thiromi, a final year Physical Science ICT and BIT student, a DIT and HDIT achiever, and a passionate IT enthusiast with a 🔥 passion for software quality assurance.
+I'm Thiromi, a final year Physical Science ICT , a DIT and HDIT achiever, and a passionate IT enthusiast with a 🔥 passion for software quality assurance.

-## **🚀 Embrace Innovation, Build Excellence!**
+## **🚀 Passionate About Technology and Quality!**

-As an aspiring software QA enthusiast, I strive to deliver top-notch solutions that exceed expectations.
-My 🎓 strong academic background combined with 💼 hands-on experience in software testing and quality assurance enables me to ensure seamless product performance.
+As a final year Physical Science ICT and BIT student, I have a 🔥 passion for exploring the world of technology and delivering top-notch solutions.
+My 🎓 strong academic background provides a solid foundation, and I'm eager to dive into the exciting field of software quality assurance.

+## **🌟 Seeking Practical Experience in IT!**

+I'm enthusiastic about gaining hands-on experience in software testing and quality assurance.
+With my dedication and eagerness to learn, I'm ready to contribute to a dynamic IT team and make a meaningful impact. 🤝

 ## **🛠️ Tech Stack & Tools**